kwaldenphd/json-xml-python/README.md

 Create your own small dictionary with data and convert to JSON string.

+# XML

-# What is XML and why are we learning about it
+## What is XML and why are we learning about it

 Unlike HTML which allowed us to mark up and display information, XML is used for descriptive standards.